adrianocastro189/stormwind-library/documentation/docs/resources/core/settings.md

 [Read this](../core/addon-properties.md#data) for more information as that's the only way settings will be persisted when players reload the game.

+Also, settings must be added to the library settings instance **after** the `PLAYER_LOGIN` event is triggered.
+This is because the library data table must be already loaded, otherwise settings won't be persisted.
+If you are not sure about the timing your addon settings are being added, consider configuring settings with [addon properties](#settings-via-addon-properties), which is the safer and easier way.

 :::

 Let's break down the chained methods used in the example above: